How to fix the stupid reverse gear lockout dissapearance issue

 '87 rocco ,ABA16VitbT, 9a pistons, dual exhaust cams, megasquirt v2.2 2-extra, E85,

-volvo TD0-14T turbo, celica intercooler, corolla manifold, gsxr itbs, water injection, staged injection.
+volvo TD0-14T turbo, celica intercooler, corolla manifold, gsxr itbs, beer can, staged injection, maf.

 8v non-A/C alternator brackets (the old stock brackets in my car)